-The Montana State University Teaching Excellence Action Committee offers a Certificate of Teaching Enhancement to full and part-time tenure track and non-tenure track faculty working at the University.
-The certificate provides evidence of the faculty member’s involvement in activities such as workshops, seminars, training sessions, tutorials, etc., that are oriented to the enhancement of teaching.
+The Montana State University Teaching Excellence Action Committee offers a Certificate of Teaching Enhancement to graduate students, full and part-time tenure track and non-tenure track faculty working at the University.
+The certificate provides evidence of the individual’s involvement in activities such as workshops, seminars, training sessions, tutorials, etc., that are oriented to the enhancement of teaching.

 Faculty can earn the certificate after:

 - completing 12 (twelve) units of teaching enhancement activities and

 - after submitting documentation of how they have incorporated what they learned into their classes.

 See below for a description of how these units are awarded.
 The certificates can be included in annual review and promotion and tenure materials as well as in applications for teaching awards.

 - To receive credit for Teaching & Learning sponsored activities, interested faculty should sign the Record of Attendance that will be distributed at these events.